World Outside My Window

 World Outside My Window is the debut album by Canadian singer Glenn Lewis.
 It was released by Epic Records on March 19, 2002.
-Chiefly produced by Dre & Vidal, the album featured two singles, "Don't You Forget It" and "It's Not Fair."
+Chiefly produced by Dre & Vidal, the album featured two singles, "Don't You Forget It" and "It's Not Fair".
 It debuted at number four on the US Billboard 200, with 85,000 copies sold in the first week, and sold more than 377,000 copies in the United States.

 Critical reception

 Daryl Easlea from BBC Music called the album "polished, heartfelt collection of sincerely delivered R&B." Mark Anthony Neal, writing for Popmatters, found that "Lewis is a fine singer/songwriter whose debut recording is a fitting addition to the modern soul tradition."
 Blender critic Ryan Eliot found that World Outside My Window "mimics Wonder’s wistful balladry without disgracing it [...]
 Whether you’ll opt for this over, say, Innervisions is doubtful — despite the whiff of neosoul authenticity, Lewis is some distance from his hero’s masterly songwriting, with variety sacrificed for soporific grooves and a stolid, sleep-inducingly slow pace."
 Rolling Stones Arion Berger wrote that "the music on this extraordinary debut is relaxed soul with a jazzy edge, and Lewis sports a high, vibrant voice with a slight thickness around the talky parts."

-Slant Magazine' Sal Cinquemani noted that World Outside My Window was "plainly straight-up rhythm & blues.
+Slant Magazines Sal Cinquemani noted that World Outside My Window was "plainly straight-up rhythm & blues.
 He's one part Gaye and two parts Wonder, drawing on the sounds of the past to craft a winning formula that earnestly blends soul with sincerity.
 That said, the singer will likely need to overcome comparisons to Wonder before reaching the heights of fellow crooner D'Angelo."
 AllMusic editor William Ruhlmann felt that Lewis "distinguishes himself [...] enough to be interesting on his own, but one spends most of the time spent listening to this album waiting for something to happen.
 Lewis' career has been well set up [but] he needs to get more substance into his songwriting and move beyond the influence of his hero."